-Module Gdl-Sem-M Master's Seminar Theoretical Com- 3 ECTS / 90 h puter Science Masterseminar Grundlagen der Informatik (since WS17/18) Person responsible for module: Prof. Ph.D.
-Michael Mendler Contents:
+Module Gdl-Sem-M Master's Seminar Theoretical Computer Science

+Masterseminar Grundlagen der Informatik

 The GdI seminar will be held on a semesterly basis on varying topics in the area of theoretical foundations of computer science.

 Ability to develop problem solutions from independent research into the current academic literature, specifically with focus on mathematical tools; Ability to communicate complex problem-solving approaches in writing and orally.
 Promotion of the scientific curiosity and the formation of a self-confident research attitude towards Computer Science Engineering.